bpaczkowski/node-request-retry/README.md

 function myRetryStrategy(err, response, body){
   // retry the request if we had an error or if the response was a 'Bad Gateway' return err || response.statusCode === 502;
+  // you can also throw an error here, then the request will be interrupted without going through the remaining attempts and the error will be passed to the callback or promise
 }

 request({